 At the end of the day, every lens has some level of blemishing, even the really expensive ones.
 The key to choosing the best Canon lens comes down to striking a proper balance between the good and bad.

 Finally, image stabilization usually raises the price of the lens substantially.
-Think hard about if you need IS or not.
+So you should think hard about if you need IS or not.
+Go with an IS lens if you are shooting a lot in low light situations or has shaky hands.

 Weather sealing is definitely helpful if you expose your camera to the elements often.
 Sand, water, debris – things that can obstruct your camera’s functions – are less able to penetrate a lens with sealing.
 Landscape photographers and travel photographers love this feature.

-Weather sealing only works if a camera is weather-sealed as well though.
-Only professional-grade cameras are weather sealed and these are often very expensive.
-If you don’t think that you’ll need weather sealing, you may want to save yourself the cash.
+Did you know?
+Weather sealing only works if a camera is weather-sealed as well.
+Only professional-grade cameras are weather-sealed and these are often expensive (such as Canon 70D, 80D, 7D, 5D…etc).

 Conclusion – Which Popular Canon Lens will you Choose?